RongGu/SHadoop/README.md

 Introduction:

 SHadoop is an performance optimized version of the standard Hadoop.
-It aims at shortening the execution time cost of MapReduce jobs, especially for short jobs.Experimental results show that, compared with Hadoop, SHadoop can reduce execution time by around 30% for different MapReduce benchmark jobs, without losing scalability and speedup.Moreover, SHadoop is seamless compatible with Hadoop, without adopting any other thrid-part software libraries or hardware accelerators.
+It aims at shortening the execution time cost of MapReduce jobs, especially for short jobs.
+Experimental results show that, compared with Hadoop, SHadoop can reduce execution time by around 30% for different MapReduce benchmark jobs.
+Moreover, SHadoop is seamless compatible with Hadoop, without adopting any other thrid-part software libraries or hardware accelerators.
 Thus, it's simple to use and can well support the existing programs and applications built on top of Hadoop.

 For users:

-As we have said that SHadoop is totally compatible with Hadoop, it is quite convenient to switch from Hadoop to SHadoop.If you already have a Hadoop cluster, you can simply download the optimized Hadoop core jar from release folder in this website and replace the corresponding jars in Hadoop (see the readme_for_users.txt).
-After restart the Hadoop (now SHadoop) cluster, the you will exeperice a faster MapReduce execution speed:) Note that, this project is now just a research work, so we only implemented our optimizations to one Hadoop version, namely Hadoop 0.20.205 (later becomes the Hadoop 1.0), at this moment.
+It is quite convenient to switch from Hadoop to SHadoop.If you already have a Hadoop cluster, you can simply download the optimized Hadoop core jar from release folder in this website and replace the corresponding jars in Hadoop (see the readme_for_users.txt).
+After restart the Hadoop (now SHadoop) cluster, the you will exeperice a faster MapReduce execution speed:)
+Note that, this project is now just a research work, so we only implemented our optimizations to several Hadoop version, namely Hadoop 0.20.205 and Hadoop 1.0.3,now.
 However,our optimization ideas can also works for different version Hadoop in principle.
-For now, the SHadoop jar is designed to works well for Hadoop 0.20.205.
 It has been tested under a cluster of 36 nodes with 288 cores.Some users report that it also works for Hadoop 0.20.2x series and Hadoop 1.0.
-However, we recommend you to use Hadoop 0.20.205 for SHadoop.
+However, we recommend you to use Hadoop 0.20.205 or Hadoop 1.0.3 for SHadoop.

 For researchers and developers: